mesosphere-backup/dcos-cassandra-service/README.md

 ## Install and Customize

 ### Default Installation
 Prior to installing a default cluster, ensure that your DCOS cluster has at least 3 DCOS slaves with 8 Gb of memory, 10 Gb of disk available on each agent.
-Also, ensure that ports 7000,7001,7199,9042, and 9160 are available.
+Also, ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.

 To start a the default cluster, run the following command on the DCOS CLI.
 The default installation may not be sufficient for a production deployment, but all cluster operations will work.
-If you are planning a production deployment with 3 replicas of each value and with local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes, and it may be scaled to a production deployment.
+If you are planning a production deployment with 3 replicas of each value and with local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes and it may be scaled to a production deployment.

 ```
 $ dcos package install cassandra